 It's a little sneaky (but perhaps unsurprising) that a review like this has been brought up several days before Christmas, when most people’s attention is focused elsewhere.

 There is still time for the public to act, however.
-Australian citizens have been asked to — so if you have concerns about the proposed changes, we’d strongly suggest having your say now.
+Australian citizens have been asked to weigh in on this topic — so if you have concerns about the proposed changes, we’d strongly suggest having your say now.
 At this festive time of year, that January 17th deadline will be here and gone in a flash.

 Get daily insight, inspiration and deals in your inbox